ideasman42/the_joy_of_life_drawing/book.rst

 your intent.....so .....  .....Step 1...Place pad or paper on the easel ...appropriate to the pose  2 ....Locate 3, 4 or 5 points on your paper, representing the outer limits of the  drawing of your model.
 Keep a centimetre or 2 away for the edge of your  paper to allow for framing.
-1. Establish your reference points (R P's) for instance nipples, knees, tips of fingers, toes, nose,  naval, chin and so on., oving your whole arm  and back again, until these (R P's) match the proportions of the figure you are  drawing.
+1. Establish your reference points (R P's) for instance nipples, knees, tips of fingers, toes, nose,  naval, chin and so on, moving your whole arm  and back again, until these (R P's) match the proportions of the figure you are  drawing.
 If you are unhappy with your location, feel free to move elsewhere in the  room for better view.....

 ----

+..
 Page 4c

 ..
   .. raw:: latex \newpage